SYPartners/webpack_support_rails/README.md

     $ rake webpack:init

+This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb`

+The default values are dependant on the Rails environment and will be sensible for both prod and development.

-This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb` This also creates a package.json if it doesn't exist, and installs all the needed dependancies.
+This also creates a package.json if it doesn't exist, and installs all the needed dependencies.

 If for some reason, you need to run npm with `sudo` the above command will fail and you can run the following manually: